Ikusaka

 Ikusaka (生坂村, Ikusaka-mura) is a village located in Nagano Prefecture, Japan.
-As of 1 December 2019, the village have an estimated population of 1,743 in 721 households, and a population density of 44.6 persons per km².
+As of 1 December 2019, the village has an estimated population of 1,743 in 721 households, and a population density of 44.6 persons per km2.
 The total area of the village is 39.05 sqkm.

 Geography

 Ikusaka is located in the center of Nagano Prefecture.
 The Ikusaka Dam and Taira Dam are located in the village.